 To alleviate the annotation cost, weakly-supervised and semi-supervised learning methods are common solutions.
 Weakly-supervised temporal language grounding methods require only video-sentence pairs for training, that is, without the requirement for temporal boundary annotations.
-However, recent studies have shown that the overall performance of weakly supervised methods~\cite{Duan2018,Gao2019,Mithun2019,Song2020,Tan2019,Zhou2021a} are greatly inferior to the fully-supervised methods in temporal language grounding.
+However, recent studies have shown that the overall performance of weakly-supervised methods~\cite{Duan2018,Gao2019,Mithun2019,Song2020,Tan2019,Zhou2021a} are greatly inferior to fully-supervised methods in temporal language grounding.
 Compared with weakly-supervised learning, semi-supervised learning can make use of a limited amount of annotated data as necessary supervision to achieve higher performance.
-Thus, semi-supervised methods could be a more appropriate solution for problems where annotation are expensive to obtain.
+Thus, semi-supervised methods could be a more appropriate solution for problems where annotations are expensive but not completely impossible to obtain.
 Though semi-supervised learning has been widely explored in tasks such as object detection~\cite{Tang2021,Zhou2021}, temporal action localization~\cite{Ji2019,Wang2021}, to the best of our knowledge, we are the first to explore semi-supervised learning for temporal language grounding.

-The major challenge in semi-supervised temporal language grounding is how to learn from the large amount of the coarsely annotated data.
-Besides generating pseudo labels, preserving consistency between different versions of augmented data has been proven to be an effective method to make use of unlabeled data~\cite{Miyato2019}.
-Meanwhile, some self-supervised methods~\cite{Pathak2016,Han2019} propose to explore the underlying structure of data to learn better representations.
-However, these methods have not made full use of the temporal structure of sequential data such as video.